Skip to main content

 }

-Explain the function and syntax of the CSS transitionend event?
+Can you explain the function of the CSS transitionend event?

 View Answer:

-Interview Response: The transitionend event fires when a CSS transition reaches completion.
+Interview Response: The `transitionend` event in CSS is triggered when a CSS transition has completed.
 If a transition gets removed before completion, the transition-property deletes, or the display attribute changes to none, the event is not triggered.
+In JavaScript, it can be used to call a function once the transition ends.

 Code Example: